elastisys/compliantkubernetes/docs/operator-manual/exoscale.md

 ```

 !!!note
-    The Terraform code for Exoscale is pushed to Kubespray upstream, but is not yet released (see [this issue](https://github.com/elastisys/compliantkubernetes-kubespray/issues/56)
+    The Terraform code for Exoscale is pushed to Kubespray upstream, but is not yet released (see [this issue](https://github.com/elastisys/compliantkubernetes-kubespray/issues/56))

     Please run `git checkout b77460ec` to use the non-release Kubespray.

-    After the infrastructure setup setp, switch back to Kubespray v2.15.0: `git checkout v2.15.0`.
+    After the infrastructure setup step, switch back to Kubespray v2.15.0.

 ### Expose Exoscale credentials to Terraform